NxPKG/khulnasoft-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary.md

 {{<Aside type="warning" header="Important: NSEC3 not supported">}}

-If your primary DNS provider uses NSEC3 instead of NSEC, Cloudflare will fail to serve the pre-signed zone.
-Authenticated denial of existence is an essential part of DNSSEC ([RFC 7129](https://www.rfc-editor.org/rfc/rfc7129.html)) and is only supported by Cloudflare through NSEC.
+If your primary DNS provider uses NSEC3 instead of NSEC, Khulnasoft will fail to serve the pre-signed zone.
+Authenticated denial of existence is an essential part of DNSSEC ([RFC 7129](https://www.rfc-editor.org/rfc/rfc7129.html)) and is only supported by Khulnasoft through NSEC.
 {{</Aside>}}

 ### Prerequisites

-* Your secondary zone in Cloudflare already exists and zone transfers from your primary DNS provider are working correctly.
+* Your secondary zone in Khulnasoft already exists and zone transfers from your primary DNS provider are working correctly.
 * Your primary DNS provider supports DNSSEC using NSEC records (and not NSEC3).
 * Your primary DNS provider transfers out DNSSEC related records, such as RRSIG, DNSKEY, and NSEC.

 ### Steps

 1. Enable DNSSEC at your primary DNS provider.
-2. Enable DNSSEC for your zone at Cloudflare, using either the Dashboard or the API.
+2. Enable DNSSEC for your zone at Khulnasoft, using either the Dashboard or the API.

 {{<Aside type="warning">}}